Education Advisory Committee

 Non-Executive member (Chair)

-In his commercial life, Simon was appointed Marketing and Propositions Director for RM Education in January 2019, the leading EdTech business providing technology products and service solutions to primary and secondary schools across the UK and globally.
+In their commercial life, Simon was appointed Marketing and Propositions Director for RM Education in January 2019, the leading EdTech business providing technology products and service solutions to primary and secondary schools across the UK and globally.

 Professor Guy Daly

 Professor Guy Daly is Deputy Vice-Chancellor (Education and Students) and is responsible for providing direction, leadership and overall management of the education and student experience portfolio for Coventry University Group.
-Prior to taking on the role of DVC (Education and Students), he was Pro Vice-Chancellor (Health and Life Sciences).
+Prior to taking on the role of DVC (Education and Students), Guy was Pro Vice-Chancellor (Health and Life Sciences).

 Guy has also been a member of various national UK and local groups and bodies including: Executive Member (International/Global) of Council of Deans of Health (affiliated to Universities UK), West Midlands Clinical Senate, West Midlands Combined Authority Wellbeing Board, Coventry Health and Wellbeing Board, and was a Non-Executive Director of Coventry and Warwickshire Partnership NHS Trust.
-He was a member of the Coventry and Warwickshire Sustainability Transformation Partnership (STP) Better Health - Better Care - Better Value Board and chaired its Clinical Design Authority Board.
+They were a member of the Coventry and Warwickshire Sustainability Transformation Partnership (STP) Better Health - Better Care - Better Value Board and chaired its Clinical Design Authority Board.

-He is a social policy academic and his research interests are in health policy, social care (personalisation, choice, adult social care), housing policy, local government, and the governance of public services generally.
+Guy is a social policy academic and his research interests are in health policy, social care (personalisation, choice, adult social care), housing policy, local government, and the governance of public services generally.

 A keen gardener and conservationist, Yvonne is currently Chair of Pebworth in Bloom and an active member of several locally based community organisations.